vrurg/raku-AttrX-Mooish/README.md

 Consider it the way we normally consider working with an attribute in a concurrent environment, where reads and writes must be mutually protected to ensure data safety.

+To sum up the above stated, what would be guaranteed is that a read-only attribute would provide robust results in a multi-threaded environment, as it is expected from a read-only pre-initialized attribute.

 Predicates are considered *read* operations and as such are not protected either.
 Think of testing a non-mooified attribute for definedness, for example.

 CAVEATS